swcarpentry/shell-novice/_episodes/06-script.md

 > with that extension.
 For example:
 >
 > ~~~
-> $ bash longest.sh shell-lesson-data/exercise-data/proteins pdb
+> $ bash longest.sh shell-lesson-data/exercise-data/populations txt
 > ~~~
 > {: .language-bash}
 >
-> would print the name of the `.pdb` file in `shell-lesson-data/exercise-data/proteins` that has
+> would print the name of the `.txt` file in `shell-lesson-data/exercise-data/populations` that has
 > the most lines.
 >
 > Feel free to test your script on another directory e.g.